skrueger/skrueger.github.io/_posts/2015-11-06-Batch-Updating-In-React.md

   },

   render() {
-    // Store are in a stable complete state invariant holds! \o/ },
+    // Stores are in a stable complete state invariant holds! \o/ },
 });
 {% endhighlight %}